felixmusil/rascal_benchmarks/README.md

 # rascal_benchmarks

 Set of benchmarks of the rascal library relying on the signac library to run and analyse the results.
-These benchmarks have been used to produce the results for the journal article `to be inserted`.
+These benchmarks have been used to produce the results for the journal article [Efficient implementation of atom-density representations.
+J. Chem.
+Phys. **154**, 114109 (2021)](https://doi.org/10.1063/5.0044689).

 ## Installation